 Much like a native app, the PWA would respond in a different way when device is disconnected from the internet.
 It will still let users continue browsing, instead of telling them they can’t move further on the page like other web normally do.
 Built around the concept of offline-first, PWAs are powered with a robust caching system to handle offline requests and send them once connection is available.

 Thanks to this, they can offer offline functionality to achieve a high level of performance regardless of the network condition.
 Here is our guide to make PWA work offline.
 Don’t miss it!

 Web push notifications

 One of the best features missing from the web, push notification, is now made available on the browsers by PWAs.
-Push notification is proven to be the most effective channel to engage online shoppers, with 88% higher engagement and 3x retention rate among push-enabled users.
+Push notification is proven to be the most effective channel to engage online shoppers.
 With PWAs, businesses can make use of web push notifications to communicate with their site visitors in a more personal way.
 The PWA push notifications look and feel just like native app notifications.
 That means they should work even when the browser isn’t currently running on user device, empowering brands to instantly tap into their highest-value audience on the web.

 PWAs are enhanced with an emerging web standard that simplifies and secures online payment for consumers.
 To accomplish that, Web Payments remove the need for customers to fill in checkout forms by reusing stored address information and payment details.
 As the standard is built natively in the browser, PWAs utilizing web payments can deliver a consistent checkout experience for all users.
 Plus, its flexibility enables businesses to offer a variety of payment options that work for any browser or device.
 To understand how PWAs allows users to pay easily with Web Payments, watch the below video: